 The jobs created can be direct jobs that are actual jobs for qualified employees or they can be indirect jobs.
 The latter are jobs created because of capital invested in a commercial enterprise that is affiliated with a regional center; only those affiliated with a regional center can use the indirect jobs criteria.
 Regardless of whether you’ve created direct or indirect jobs, you must be involved in the day-to-day management of your enterprise to qualify.

 If you would like to acquire an EB-5 visa, you need to file an Immigrant Petition by Alien Entrepreneur.
 No labor certification is required.
 If United States Citizenship and Immigration Services approves your petition, it sends the petition to the National Visa Center.
 This category is one of the hardest visas to qualify for, so you should retain an experienced immigration attorney to help you from the start.
 Trying to get this visa and failing to do so may adversely impact any future attempts.

 With over 90 years of collective experience on both sides of immigration controversies, our Miami immigration lawyers are uniquely situated to help you seek the appropriate status within the United States for your investment purposes.
 We provided dedicated, personalized services to all of our clients, and will help you navigate the visa application process from start to finish.
-Contact Pozo Goldstein, LLP by calling us toll-free at (305) 856-0400 or via our online form for a free, in-office consultation regarding any business immigration issue.
+Contact Pozo Goldstein, LLP by calling us toll-free at (305) 856-0400 or via our online form for an in-office consultation regarding any business immigration issue.